Activities Funding Board (AFB)

 Student Center North 115 (832) 842-6217

-Student Program Board (SPB) at the University of Houston strives to bring the best and brightest entertainment to the University of Houston.
+Student Program Board (SPB) at the University of Houston is a fee-funded, student-run organization that strives to bring the best and brightest entertainment to the University of Houston.
 The mission of SPB is to bring quality, educational, and entertaining programs that enhance the quality of life of students at the University of Houston.
-From movies to musical acts to local excursions, SPB plans events to connect students to campus.
+SPB is a laboratory where students develop leadership skills and acquire knowledge that will benefit their overall academic experience.

 Student Spirit Groups